{SECTION_MENU}

 The Governing Body

-The Governing Body is chaired by David Stone and the vice-chair is Zoe Sinclair.
+The Governing Body is chaired Zoe Sinclair.
 The Governing Body comprises eight Foundation Governors including the Chair, plus six others including Mrs Kaye as Headteacher, ex-officio.

 All 8 foundation governors are appointed by Scopus Jewish Educational Trust which is the school's Foundation Trust and part of the United Synagogue, each for a 3 year term.
-Other governor terms of office are 4 years: two parent governors are appointed by parent election, one staff governor appointed by a staff election, one LA governor appointed by the Local Authority and one co-opted governor appointed by the governing body itself.
+Other governor terms of office are 4 years: two parent governors are appointed by parent election, one staff governor is appointed by a staff election, one LA governor is appointed by the Local Authority, and one co-opted governor is appointed by the governing body itself.

 Mr Smerin, as Deputy Headteacher, is invited to attend Governing Body meetings in a non-voting capacity.